NeuroTechX/ntx_slack_archive/_barcelona.md

  >not really, but lets setup something, we are 24 people here, we could start doing some meetups if there is not ones already

+9/6/2017 3:35 PM

+ **yannick** :

+ >Hey guys, Barcelona had an event a while ago, spearheading by people from NeuroElectrics.
+But they stepped down as chapter organizers.
+Id love to have a call with you (and those interested in organizing a Meetup in Barcelona).